Michaelangel007/rf_guide/maps.md

 * Atlas Map
 * Bonus Objective

+## 4.1 Map Modifiers to avoid

+THere are certain map modifiers you should avoid:

+* Players have #% Less Recovery Rate of Life and Energy Shield

+This will lower your life regeneration rate and you won't be able to sustain RF.

 Also see:

 * Pohx has a video called [PoE 3.25 - What to do after the Campaign](https://www.youtube.com/watch?v=ZLdJdRGQtJs)